Barkhausen-Institut/usrp_uhd_wrapper/README.md

 8. `make install`
 9. `ctest -V` to check if the tests pass

-To start the usrp server as a service, run:
+To start the usrp server as a service, run: `systemctl enable rpc-server.service`

-1. `systemctl start rpc-server.service`
-2. `systemctl enable rpc-server.service`

 For the client: